BrickMMO/cdn-brickmmo/index.markdown

 ### Exceptions

 CSS include files when using BrickMMO tempates.
-These CSS files overwrite W3.CSS and Bootstrap colours with BrickMMO brand colours and prvide some additional CSS classes.
+These CSS files overwrite W3.CSS and Bootstrap colours with BrickMMO brand colours and provide some additional CSS classes.

 ```
 https://cdn.brickmmo.com/exceptions@1.0.0/w3.css